scarletti-ben/mainframe-storage-test/README.md

 # mainframe-storage-test
-This is a test application utilising a `Cloud Firestore` database from `Firebase`
+This is a test application utilising a `Cloud Firestore` database from `Firebase`, you can access the site [here](https://scarletti-ben.github.io/mainframe-storage-test/)

-In the `Firebase Console` you can add apps, in this case a web app has been added called 'test', in practice what happens when you add an app to a `Firebase` project is that you generate a new `appId` that can be used alongside the public API key to interact with the components of your `Firebase` project
+In the `Firebase Console` you can add apps, in this case a web app has been added called 'test'.
+In practice what happens when you add an app to a `Firebase` project is that you generate a new `appId` that can be used alongside the public API key to interact with the components of your `Firebase` project

 You can use `Firebase` for hosting an app / site as well but this shows that it's not entirely necessary, you can host the site anywhere and you can still interface with a `Firestore` database, with authentication handled server-side by `Google`

-Creating the 'test' application gives you the code snippet below, for use in the 'test' application, the `apiKey` is public, and is not meant to be a secret, it identifies your `Firebase` project, authentication is handled separately
+Creating the 'test' application gives you the code snippet below, for use in the 'test' application.
+It is important to note that the `apiKey` is is not meant to be a secret , it is entirely public as it identifies your `Firebase` project

 ```javascript
 // Import the functions you need from the SDKs you need